 The Parka That Puts All Other Parkas to Shame

-- Collar: Insulated?
+Collar: Is it insulated?
 Will it fasten?

-- Storm flap, to cover your zipper: Does it snap shut?
+Storm flap (to cover your zipper): Does it snap shut?